 Lines of Symmetry in a Rectangle

 There are two lines of symmetry in a rectangle which cuts it into two equal halves.
-In a parallelogram, the lines of symmetry are those lines which join the midpoint of the opposite and parallel lines (i.e. the bisector) of the rectangle.
+In a rectangle, the lines of symmetry are those lines which join the midpoint of the opposite and parallel lines (i.e. the bisector) of the rectangle.

 Lines of Symmetry in a Rhombus